 Spiritual support staff offer numerous opportunities for individuals to engage spiritually, from worship services to hymn sings to Bible studies.
 All engagement with spiritual leaders at CHCC is voluntary and not a requirement of receiving care here.
 Individuals can take advantage of as much or as little spiritual services as they choose.

 Christian Health Care Center’s dedication to choices begins at admission, when we make sure that each person (or their family or designated care advocate) knows they always have a voice and can speak up if anything here could be improved.
 There are laws related to the rights of those living in care centers like CHCC that we strictly abide by.
 It’s important that all who receive care here feel empowered to speak up, whether they want to tell us they love the omelet bar or if they want to share that they are not comfy with any care provider.
-We want to ensure that each person is able to make choices about their lives at our skilled nursing center.
+We want to ensure that each person is able to make choices about their lives at our skilled health care center.

 If you have any questions about personalizing a long-term care living experience, please reach out to a member of our admissions team at 360-354-4434.